Click the show title for a link to purchase tickets or

 Also buy all your season and single show tickets here:

 Of course we'd be remiss if we didn't make at least one plea for your help.
-Mustard Seed Theatre is so much more than just a theatre, with our own outreach programs, when you support us you are supporting all of our programs.
+Mustard Seed Theatre is so much more than just a theatre.
+When you support us you are supporting all of our programs, including our Pay What You Can/Pay With a Can performances on Thursday nights.
 To make a donation please click here, and thank you!
+Or, you can make a secure donation by texting "Griffin" to 314-736-3434.

 This is the log-in for staff, crew and talent for Mustard Seed Theatre.
 Thanks!